thoughtspot/thoughtspot.github.io/_app-integrate/data-api/calling-rest-api.md

  ![]({{ site.baseurl }}/images/columnnames_and_data_arrays.png "columnNames and data arrays")

-The REST API supports filtering the data returned via parameters that you pass within the URL.
+The REST API supports filtering the data returned through parameters that you pass within the URL.
 These are called [Runtime Filters]({{ site.baseurl }}/app-integrate/runtime-filters/about-runtime-filters.html#).

 ## Example